cjbraley/fitbit_pipeline/README.md

 # Description

-This project extracts data from Fitbit's API (activity & sleep) and analyses it.
+This project extracts data from Fitbit's API and prepares it for anlysis.
+The tracked data includes intraday activity data (steps, distance & hearbeat) and daily sleep data.

 The primary component is a daily batch processing pipeline that authenticates and pulls user data from the fitbit API, before creating an analytics-ready data set in AWS.
 Example dashboards are shown below but creating the visualisation layer is not part of this repository and is instead left to the user.